Sirmentio/fabric-mod-ihgm/README.md

 </div>

-# Mod compatibility
+# Compatibility
 I have no idea!

 But in seriousness, this *shouldn't* do anything, hopefully, but there might be some funkiness with mods that rely on daytime ticks in some way.
 Caveat Emptor.
+This was tested on a 1.17.1 server, so make of that what you will.

 # Forge?
 This mod is small (And CC0!) so you're more than welcome to